the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 #### Slice Type

 The type of slice depends only on its element type.
-So a slice of strings is always the same type as another slice of strings even if their backing arrays are of different types and thuse incompatible.
+So a slice of strings is always the same type as another slice of strings even if their backing arrays are of different types and thus incompatible.

 ```
 a2 := [2]string{"a", "b"}